aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/hyperlink/_index.md

 ### setAddress(string) {#setAddress-string-}

+<b>@deprecated.</b> Please use the 'address' property instead.
 Represents the address of a hyperlink.

 ```javascript
 setAddress(value: string) : void;